Marijuana Addiction Treatment in Pennsylvania

-While most people agree that marijuana is a gateway drug, not all agree that it is addictive.
-Marijuana addiction is real, and as with any other drug, an active addiction can become increasingly problematic to one’s happiness and wellbeing.
-At Clearbrook Treatment Centers, we offer marijuana addiction treatment and more.
-If you or someone you love needs help treating marijuana addiction symptoms, or other challenges, contact our Pennsylvania treatment center today.
+While most people agree that marijuana is a gateway drug, not all agree that it’s addictive.
+But marijuana is addictive and as with any other drug, an active addiction can become increasingly problematic to one’s happiness and wellbeing.
+At our drug rehab in Pennsylvania, we offer a marijuana addiction treatment that can help individuals struggling with this form of substance abuse reach sobriety.

-As with any drug, short-term and long-term use can both result in dangerous marijuana addiction symptoms.
-These symptoms may dissipate after use stops, but some symptoms, such as mental impairment, can persist even after a user has stopped using marijuana .
-Adverse effects of heavy marijuana use and marijuana addiction include:
+As with any drug, short-term and long-term marijuana abuse can both result in addiction and cause severe symptoms.
+These symptoms may dissipate after use stops, but some, such as mental impairment, can persist even after a user has quit using.
+Adverse effects of heavy marijuana use and addiction include:3

 - Short-term memory impairment

 - Altered judgement

 - Altered brain development (especially when used in early adolescence)